nolwazihlophe/nolwazihlophe.github.io/README.md

 <p style="text-align: left;">
 </p>
 </dl>
-I am a Senior Research Analayst with [Cenfri](https://cenfri.org/) within the Risk, Remittances and Integrity programme.
+I am a Regulatory Program Lead with [Digital Frontiers Institute](https://www.digitalfrontiersinstitute.org/the-institute/).
 I have obtained an MCom in Economics, in 2016, from the University of Pretoria.
-I previously worked for the [Central Bank of Eswatini](http://www.centralbank.org.sz/) in the Financial Stability Unit and the FinTech Unit.
+I previously worked for [Cenfri](https://cenfri.org/) within the Risk, Remittances and Integrity programme as a Senior Research Analayst and the [Central Bank of Eswatini](http://www.centralbank.org.sz/) in the Financial Stability Unit and the FinTech Unit.

-My research interests include financial innovation, financial inclusion, central banks and economic growth.
+My research interests include financial regulation, financial innovation, financial inclusion and economic growth.

 [Download CV](https://www.dropbox.com/s/nkzv1ouppfga8gl/NolwaziHlophe_CV.pdf?dl=0)